-Rat poison not only kills mice and rats, it kills dogs too!
+Rat poison is lethal to dogs!
+Sorry to be so blunt, but it is.
 Learn how to tell if your Cocker Spaniel has accidentally eaten rodent poison and what emergency steps you can take to help save your best friend's life.

 Rat poison comes in many forms; blocks, pellets, liquid or powder and is usually an (attractive) bright green, turquoise, or blue color.

-The effects of the poison will be different depending which toxic chemicals are used in the product, but basically, there are three broad categories of rodent poison:
+The effects of rat poison will be different depending which toxic chemicals are used in each particular product, but basically, there are three broad categories of rodent poison:

 Bromadiolone and brodifacoum are highly toxic rat poisons which thin the blood and stop the clotting process.